dina-web-nrm/dina-collections/packages/models/src/specimenService/event/description.md

 ### Notes

-If it is uncertain whether two specimens were collected at the same event (e.g., if there are different information sources), the information should be recorded as two separate events.
+If it is uncertain whether two specimens were collected at the same event (e.g., if they have different information sources), the information should be recorded as two separate events.

-An event may have both collecting- and death information.
+An event may have collecting- and death information.

 ### See also